kbaseIncubator/trees2/README.md

 Deploying on KBase infrastructure
 ----------
 *as root, cd to /kb/dev_container/modules, a directory setup to checkout code for deployment *clone the repo to the kbase machine (git clone kbase@git.kbase.us:trees.git trees) *cd to the 'trees' directory
-*type 'make deploy', which will build and copy necessary files to the /deployment/services/trees directory
+*type 'make deploy', which will build and copy necessary files to the /deployment/services/trees directory *type 'make clean' to delete all deployed files (and any files you may have created in the deployed directory) *type 'make redeploy' to perform a fresh deployment

 Testing